nestorvc/gptapp-mcp_with_ui_for_vercel-boilerplate/README.md

 - Always use your tunnel URL (ngrok/Cloudflare Tunnel) in `BASE_URL` when testing with ChatGPT
 - Example: `BASE_URL=https://abc123.ngrok-free.app` ✅
 - Not: `BASE_URL=http://localhost:8000` ❌

+### Vercel 404
+If using vercel.json in your  project, remove it.
+This is an Express app, we dont need that if you manually changed the Framework Preset to Express.

+**Framework Preset Configuration**

+After deploying, you **must** manually set the Framework Preset to **Express** in your Vercel project settings:

+1. Go to your project in the Vercel dashboard
+2. Navigate to **Settings** > **General** > **Framework Preset**
+3. Select **Express** from the dropdown
+4. Save the changes

+**Why?** This project has a `vite.config.js` file in the root directory, which causes Vercel to incorrectly auto-detect it as VitePress.
+However, this is actually an Express application.
+Setting the Framework Preset to Express ensures Vercel uses the correct build and runtime configuration.

 ## License